Holf/EnvVarInjectorHttpModule/README.md

 ### Why do I need this?

-Sometimes, all I want to do is for my Azure WebApp to serve up static resources for my Single Page App, these being a single HTML file and a single JavaScript file.
+Sometimes, all I need is my Azure WebApp to serve up static resources for my Single Page App, these being a single HTML file and a single JavaScript file.
 The JavaScript is a React or Angular App I've packaged using WebPack or Browserify.
+The HTML file is a simple shell which loads the JavaScript.

 This is all well and good, except I want to be able to pass Environment Variables from the Server to browser clients.
 For example, in my Test Environment I might want my App to use a Test API.
 And in my Live Environment I want my App to use a Live API.

-I have my 'API_URL' Environment Variable set appropriately in my different environments, but how do I pass this to my App Javascript running in the browser?
+I have my 'API_URL' Environment Variable set appropriately in my different environments, but how do I pass this to the Javascript running in the browser?

 ### The traditional solution